tystar86/python_exercises/Tasks/math.md

 #43.

->Write a Python program to display the fraction instances of the string representation of a number.
+>Write a function to display the fraction instances of the string representation of a number.

 **Sample data :** '0.7', '2.5', '9.32', '7e-1'